-The sole purpose of the organisation is to provide a permanent safe, sufficient forest site for wild or semi-wild, and rehabilitated Bornean orangutans where they can live in freedom, and establish a new, viable wild population to bolster conservation of this endangered species.
+The sole purpose of the organisation is to provide a permanent safe, sufficient forest site for wild or semi-wild, and rehabilitated Bornean orangutans.
+In this protected forest they can live in freedom, and establish a new, viable wild population to bolster conservation of this endangered species.

 Suitable Forests for Orangutan Reintroduction